 This policy has not been developed by a specific medical professional or organisation / body.
+It has been developed following the statutory guidance referred to above.

-The policy should be used as a starting point and customised to reflect management, training, administering and medication storage procedures of the individual academy.
+The policy should be used as a starting point and customised to reflect management, training, administering and medication storage procedures of the individual school.